wmcadigital/wmn-disruption-email-templates/readme.md

 To use dummy data, name a file the same as your mjml template name with `.dummyData.json` appeneded.
 So for instance, if you had a template file called `example.mjml` then your dummy data file would be called `example.dummyData.json`.

 When your template has a dummy data file associate with it, it is then possible to reference this data using variables and logic via the [liquid templating syntax](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

+## Including partial files

+When including partial files it is important to use the liquid template syntax i.e. `{% include 'src/partials/header.mjml' %}` and not the MJML syntax.
+This is because the variables from the dummy data won't be rendered in time when using the MJML imports which will then show an inaccurate preview of the email templates.

 ## Contributing